duffian/Attack_Defense_NetworkAnalysis_SOC/README.md

 ***Alert - CPU Usage Monitor***

-  - This alert monitors metric data from the OS and from services running on the server
+  - This alert uses Metricbeat to monitor metric data from the OS and from services running on the server
   - The alert is set to trigger when the total CPU process perccentage for all documents is above 0.5
   - The alert runs every minute and tracks the last five minutes

 ![image](https://github.com/duffian/SIEM_SOC/blob/45671798ee8e65d83e3701e111255ea6d8da6e92/images/28_alertcpuusage.png)

-***Alert: Excessive HTTP Errors***
+***Alert - Excessive HTTP Errors***

   - Utilize Packetbeat to analyze traffic between application processes and parse protocols such as HTTP and MySQL